-Compare money transfer options to Samoa
+Send money to Samoa with WorldRemit

 For the past three years, Losefa has travelled to Australia in August as an employee in the horticultural industry.
 Each year he has been able to continue working until the end of April, yet has wanted to send his family in Samoa money periodically before heading home.

 Curious to find the least expensive way to do this before going back to Australia this year, Losefa takes the time to research some of his money transfer options by researching how much he spends in fees to send his family $1,000 Australian dollars (AUD) and how much they receive in Samoan Tala (WST).

 Amount received for $1,000 AUD – in WST

 Two to three business days

 How to compare transfer companies when transferring money to Samoa

 Losefa’s research showed him that the money transfer company put more of his money into the pocket of his family.
 When looking over the math he realised that when you include the difference in bank fees, he was losing almost AUD 94 every time he sent AUD 1,000 home.
 To do the same type of research that Losefa did, you will want to look at the following features of both banks and money transfer companies: